Legal

 Did Johnson & Johnson know about asbestos in its talc products?

 Court documents revealed J&J had internal knowledge of asbestos contamination dating to the 1970s.
-Internal memos, geological surveys, and testing records showed the company detected asbestos in talc across multiple decades without disclosing findings to regulators or consumers [14].
-J&J discontinued talc-based baby powder globally in 2023 and has faced over 60,000 lawsuits.
+Internal memos, geological surveys, and testing records showed the company detected asbestos in talc across multiple decades without disclosing findings to regulators or consumers [16].
+J&J discontinued talc-based baby powder globally in 2023 and has faced tens of thousands of lawsuits, with courts rejecting multiple bankruptcy restructuring attempts [16].

 What cosmetic products may contain asbestos-contaminated talc?